shadowezz/Productiv/docs/UserGuide.md

 * `INDEX` must be a positive integer.
 * At least one of the optional fields must be provided.
 * The existing values of the specified contact will be updated to the input values.
-* You cannot edit contacts to have the same name and phone or email as another existing contact, e.g. `edit 1 r/dev n/John e/john@email.com` will not work if another contact with the name `John` and email `john@email.com` exists in the contact list.
+* You cannot edit contacts to have the same name and email as another existing contact, e.g. `edit 1 n/John e/john@email.com` will not work if another contact with the name `John` and email `john@email.com` exists in the contact list.

 Examples:
 *  `edit 1 p/81234567 e/jeremysand@glutter.com`